jennego/dressage/README.md

 Before next deployment
 - make radio current/not current/all filters work
 - make filter by year work
+- add new arena slide out to page (and toggle)

 ****

 - fix sql security issues